naveengogu/Stack-Notice/README.md

 In the case of the statement "We update this page every day, review the page to get latest release version of tool"

-*last update of this page is Thursday 29 June 2023 06:38:20 AM UTC
+*last update of this page is Friday 30 June 2023 04:39:43 AM UTC

 <center>